Proposals for Master's theses

 Performance of value-at-risk models: an update

-The corona crisis is a good opportunity to assess the performance of value-at-risk forecasts.
-In your thesis, you shall test for a representative set of VaR models how they performed during the corona crisis and how this performance compares to their prior performance.
+The last two years have seen a large number of extreme stock market moves, e.g.., in the early days of the Covid pandemic.
+In your thesis, you shall test for a representative set of value-at-risk (VaR) models how they performed during recent years here and how this performance compares to their prior performance.

 Literature to get started: Nieto, M.R. and Ruiz, E., 2016.
 Frontiers in VaR forecasting and backtesting.
 International Journal of Forecasting, 32(2), 475-501.